+The SGB has been under continuous development for over six years, first by the University of Newcastle, Australia, then by the Licensor and us.
 The SGB is at advanced stages of development and is expected to achieve market launch within 18 months following this offering.
 Below is a development chart that highlights the stage of development of the SGB.